Year-End Checklist For Small Business, business owner reviewing accounting documents at desk

 Tips for setting a business budget

 The truth is that you need to spend money to make money, but your expenses will vary depending on the nature of your business.
-For instance, if you keep inventory on hand, your budget will need to account for that.

 When setting a budget, take inventory of what the business already has, additional staff that may need to be hired, and any large purchases that need to be made (such as new technology, furniture, or even real estate).
-Remember to evaluate budgets throughout the year, especially if there is sudden growth or unexpected expenses.
-In most cases, business expenses will qualify as tax deductions.

-2. Set sales goals
+8. Set sales goals and projections

 When pulling reports for budgeting, be sure to keep them on hand to set sales goals.
 Based on previous sales figures, goals, and growth, the company should have a foundation to set realistic, achievable sales goals.

 If you haven’t already done so, schedule a time to speak with your CPA about a proactive tax strategy.
 A year-end tax planning meeting will include a tax projection so you know what’s coming in the spring.
-From there, you can estimate future taxes owed and make a plan that provides for tax-saving opportunities.

 A successful new year starts with an end-of-year accounting checklist